-Royal Dutch Shell may issue warrants for the purchase of equity securities of Royal Dutch Shell (including its ordinary shares).
+Royal Dutch Shell may issue warrants for the purchase of equity securities (including its ordinary shares).
 As explained below, each equity warrant will entitle its holder to purchase equity securities at an exercise price set forth in, or to be determined as set forth in, the applicable prospectus supplement.
 Equity warrants may be issued separately or together with any other securities.